 The City and the CMPA entered into an agreement in August 2012 for the City to pay \$75,000 to CMPA per fiscal year for the operation of public amenities and public spaces at the Park.
 The appropriation will end on termination of the Master Lease.
-For the year ended September 30, 2016, the City paid \$75,000 to CMPA under this agreement.
+For the period ended May 31, 2017, CMPA recognized revenue of \$75,000 under this agreement.

 The City and the CMPA entered into another agreement in September 2013 for the City to pay \$35,000 to CMPA per fiscal year for the operation of public amenities and public spaces at the Park.
 The appropriation commenced with the adoption of the fiscal year 2015 budget and ends on termination of the Master Lease.
-For the year ended September 30, 2016, the City paid \$35,000 to CMPA under this agreement.
+For the period ended May 31, 2017, CMPA recognized revenue of \$35,000 under this agreement.